Is Your Employer Withholding Your Bonus? Contact Our Los Angeles Bonus Disputes Lawyers

 Workers in many industries depend on bonuses in addition to whatever wage or salary they make.
 While an employer is not required to offer any bonuses, once an employer promises a bonus or has an existing bonus program, they may become obligated to pay employees who qualify for the bonus.

-Los Angeles bonus disputes lawyers know in the state of California, there are two different types of bonus categories.
+Los Angeles lawyers for commission bonus withholding know in the state of California, there are two different types of bonus categories.
 One is discretionary and the other is non-discretionary.

 These are considered sums paid to an employee as a gift on a holiday or another type of special occasion.
 They are often given as a reward for good service.
 These bonuses are not measured or calculated based on work product or efficiency.
 They are not intended to be used for determining an employee’s regular pay.

-These bonuses are based directly on a company’s work-performance policy.
+Bonuses are based directly on a company’s work-performance policy.
 They could be part of a written employment contract, implied company obligation or a verbal agreement.
-These bonuses are based on job performance, are measured and could be based on sales, revenue targets or other types of accomplishments that are pre-determined.
+Evaluations are based on job performance, are measured and could be based on sales, revenue targets or other types of accomplishments that are pre-determined.